hzqtc/taproom/README.md

 - `--load-timer` or `-t` in short: show a timer in the loading screen
 - `--hide-help`: hide the help text on the bottom of the app
 - `--sort-column` or `-s` in short: specify the column to sort by (this can still be changed in app with `s` and `S` keys)
+- `--filters` or `-f` in short: specify initial filters (can still be changed later in the app)

+Run `taproom -h` to learn more about the command line flags.

 ## 🛠️ Built With